-20. Companies that sell their goods for immediate human consumption as in a restaurant or a school lunchroom are exempt.
-Those ready-to-eat establishments are listed in the FDA's "Guidance to Industry" as follows:
+20. In addition, locations that prepare their bakery goods from scratch and/or which sell its products for immediate human consumption as in a restaurant or a school lunchroom are exempt.
+Those ready-to-eat establishments are clarified by the FDA as follows: